gmhafiz/go8/README.md

     })
 }
 ```
 It returns two values, `created` and `err`.
 So we assert them.
 Since we used real database, it returns values that we cannot know in advance like `created_at` field.
-For the moment, we only assert values we know:
+If you scroll up a bit, you will notice that we declared a `startTime`.
+Using this trick I learned in the [#gopher](https://gophers.slack.com) Slack channel, you simply assert that both `created_at`, and `updated_at` timestamp values must be between that `startTime` value and the same as the generated timestamps.

 ```go
 assert.Equal(t, err, test.want.err)